 - DO NOT PUT TOO MUCH PRESSURE ON YOURSELF!
 Easier said than done, I know.
 But if you do put too much pressure on yourself, you are setting yourself up for failure right off the bat.
 The patient, respectful, yet persistent sales person sees better results when it comes to moving conversations along than does any shoot-from-the-hip player.

+By the way, if you are interested, you can check out some direct sales business opportunities.
 In my next post I will touch on how you can qualify your cold-calling prospects.
 Until then, as always…